Our Story

 Magic Birds is a Chattanooga, TN-based band made up of Scott Bruce and Ben Ezell.
 Delivering their own brand of Americana music, the duo blends together elements of classic country, bluegrass and folk, producing a stripped down style of music that exemplifies the sound that has helped shape their lives.
 Telling stories that they have heard over time, stories they have lived through and stories they have simply imagined, Magic Birds continues to put their heart and soul into the music they create.

 Since releasing their debut album, The Music of Benjamin Bruce, in 2015, they have shared the stage with major artists such as Elephant Revival, Milk Carton Kids, Penny & Sparrow, Rhett Miller, Unknown Hinson, Adam Faucett, Aaron Lee Tasjan, Josh Roberts & The Hinges, 49 Winchester, Nathan Bell and Chattanooga legend, Roger Alan Wade.
 However, their passion for the blossoming Chattanooga music scene has led them to build great relationships with artists of all genres in the Scenic City, and they have had the pleasure of performing alongside their friends on many occasions.
-Currently working on their sophomore follow-up album, they continue to perform live around the region, growing their fanbase and molding the story of Magic Birds.

 ---------------------------------------------------------------------------------------------------------------------------------------